PennyLaneAI/pennylane-rigetti/doc/devices/qvm.rst

 .. note::

-    :attr:`~.ForestDevice.program` will return the **last evaluated quantum program** performed on the device.
+    :attr:`~.RigettiDevice.program` will return the **last evaluated quantum program** performed on the device.
-    If viewing :attr:`~.ForestDevice.program` after evaluating a quantum gradient or performing an optimization, this may not match the user-defined QNode, as PennyLane automatically modifies the QNode to take into account the `parameter shift rule <https://pennylane.ai/qml/glossary/parameter_shift.html>`_, product rule, and chain rule.
+    If viewing :attr:`~.RigettiDevice.program` after evaluating a quantum gradient or performing an optimization, this may not match the user-defined QNode, as PennyLane automatically modifies the QNode to take into account the `parameter shift rule <https://pennylane.ai/qml/glossary/parameter_shift.html>`_, product rule, and chain rule.